boriszkantor/DungeonAI/README.md

 ## What It Does

 DungeonAI is a **solo D&D experience** where you chat with an AI Dungeon Master.
-You upload your rulebooks (PHB, DMG, Monster Manual), create or import a character, and play through adventures in a chat interface.
+You upload your rulebooks (PHB, DMG, Monster Manual, etc.) and adventures, create or import a character, and play through adventures in a chat interface.

 The key difference from generic AI chatbots: **the AI cannot lie about mechanics**.
 Python handles all dice rolls, tracks your character state, and the AI only sees the results.
 When the AI needs to reference a rule, it searches your indexed rulebooks and cites the actual text.